AndyObtiva/glimmer-dsl-libui/README.md

 - `area` paths are specified declaratively with figures underneath (e.g. `rectangle`) and `area` draw listener is automatically generated
 - Observe figure properties (e.g. `rectangle` `width`) for changes and automatically redraw containing area accordingly
 - Observe `path` `fill` and `stroke` hashes for changes and automatically redraw containing area accordingly
+- Observe `text` and `string` properties for changes and automatically redraw containing area accordingly
 - All controls are protected from garbage collection until no longer needed (explicitly destroyed), so there is no need to worry about surprises.
 - All resources are freed automatically once no longer needed or left to garbage collection.
 - When nesting an `area` directly underneath `window` (without a layout control like `vertical_box`), it is automatically reparented with `vertical_box` in between the `window` and `area` since it would not show up on Linux otherwise.